RoboticAgents/course-information/community_guidelines.md

 ## Activity grade: all students must make a contribution (e.g. commit) to receive credit

 ### Interactions in class and lab

-- be respectful
+ - Be respectful.
-- respect other's privacy
+ - Respect other's privacy.

 ### Interactions in the local community
+ - No robots of mass destruction.

 ### Interactions on Discord